plone/training/intro_advanced.rst

     .. only:: not presentation

-        If the current contenxt is a folder this will return a list of tuples containing the title and url for each item within the folder.
+        If the current context is a folder this will return a list of tuples containing the title and url for each item within the folder.